manishshettym/cs294-segglog/main.md

 Despite the numerous advantages, the declarative semantics of Datalog poses a debugging challenge.
 Logic specifications lack the notion of state and state transitions.
 After evaluation, we can only view relations in their entirety without explaining the origin or derivation of data.

 A standard solution for these explanations is a *proof tree* [^datalog].
 A proof tree for a tuple describes the derivation of that tuple from input tuples and rules.
 A valid proof tree (all nodes hold) can explain an unexpected tuple when debugging.
 A failed proof tree provides insight into why a tuple is not produced.
-Figure [here](#dummy-link) shows an example of a proof tree for an alias analysis.
+Figure [XXX](#dummy-link) shows an example of a proof tree for an alias analysis.

+> ![Imporant]
+>
+> Add figure

 **Challenges:** However, these state-of-the-art techniques do not scale to large program analysis problems.
 Firstly, unlike top-down evaluation, scalable bottom-up Datalog evaluation does not have a notion of proof trees.
-Consequently, techniques propose rewriting the Datalog specification with provenance information [^deutch2015selective, ^kohler2012declarative, ^lee2017efficiently].
+Consequently, techniques propose rewriting the Datalog specification with provenance information [^deutch2015selective][^kohler2012declarative][^lee2017efficiently].
 Here, a common issue is the need for re-evaluation when debugging, which can be expensive for industrial-scale static analysis problems (think something as precise as **Doop** [^doop], which may take multiple days for medium-to-large Java programs).
 Another major challenge is infinitely many proof trees and their conciseness—brute force search is infeasible, and storing proof trees during evaluation is memory intensive.

 Recently, Zhao et al. (2020) [^zhao2020debugging] proposed storing *proof annotations* alongside tuples that include the height of the minimal proof tree and the rule that generated the tuple.
 Further, they extend the standard subset lattice of bottom-up evaluation as follows: